Intern programme

 - Candidates are encouraged to provide their own research proposal together with the internship application.
 Alternatively, they may select or be assigned a research topic by the JCBRN Defence COE.
 Some of the topics that the intern may focus on in this case include, but are not limited to, the following research areas:

-- The practice-focused assignments may include ad hoc organisational or administrative team support tasks, as well as subject matter-related activities:
+- The practice-focused assignments may include ad hoc organization or administrative team support tasks, as well as subject matter-related activities

 Internship Application Process

-- Candidates for Internship will submit the formal Application by e-mail to postbox@jcbrncoe.org with the subject “Spring 2O26 Internship Application”, including their Curriculum Vitae, a brief motivation letter, and their preferred subject of the internship (either selected or own suggestion).
+- Candidates for Internship will submit the formal Application by e-mail to internship@jcbrncoe.org with the subject Autumn 2026 Internship Application, including their Curriculum Vitae, a brief motivation letter and their preferred subject of the internship (which may be either an original research proposal or one based on the suggested research areas)